bhisaac/5eFP/5eFP-SRD.md

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.

 **_Creature and Monster_.** A creature can be a player character or a non-player character.
-A creature can also refer to a monster minion, elite, or boss found within a monster encounter.
-Monster and creature both carry unfortunate connotations in our modern world.
-The practice asks players to strive to set these preconceptions and cultural conditioning aside.
-Creatures and monsters in 5eFP can be good, neutral, or evil.
-They might have a leaning toward being lawful or chaotic.
-Neutral (neither good, evil, lawful, or chaotic) is often the most common creature or monster encountered.
-However, sometimes the name fits.
-Some creatures are frightening and terrible.
-Some monsters are, indeed, monsters.
+It can also be a monster minion, elite, or boss in a monster encounter.
+In 5eFP, creatures and monsters can be good, neutral, or evil.
+They can be lawful or chaotic as well.
+The majority are neutral, meaning they are not good, evil, lawful, or chaotic.
+Sometimes, the label fits.
+Some creatures are frightening and terrible, and some monsters are monsters.

 **_Difficulty Class (DC)_.** Difficulty Class or DC represents a task's difficulty.
 The more difficult a task, the higher its DC.